 Clomid (Clomiphene Citrate)

-Clomid is an orally administered drug used to regulate, or stimulate, ovulation.
 Clomiphene is usually started on cycle day 3, 4, or 5 and continued for five days.
-The dose varies based upon the cause(s) of the patient’s infertility, previous treatment results, and other factors.
-The usual starting dose is 50 mg. and if ovulation does not occur the dose can be increased up to 150 mg. per day.
+The usual starting dose is 50 mg. and if ovulation does not occur the dose may be increased up to 150 mg. per day.
 Clomid is associated with an increased risk of multiple births (10% twins) and the risk increases when it is used with FSH.
 Side-effects of Clomid can include decreased cervical mucus, thinning of the endometrial lining and emotional irritability.